Cyberpunk 2077: Phantom Liberty release date announced

 Read: Cyberpunk 2077 (Or, how I learned to stop worrying, and be an optimistic nihilist)

-The trailer depicts a dangerous escort mission that involves the evacuation of a VIP at the request of Agent Soloman Reed (Idris Elba), which seems to go horribly wrong.
-It appears someone tipped off the antagonists, and much of the expansion appears to involve dealing with the aftermath of the missions, and finding out what’s really going on in a spy thriller-like story.
+The trailer depicts a dangerous escort mission that involves the evacuation of a VIP at the request of Agent Solomon Reed (Idris Elba), which seems to go horribly wrong.
+Someone tipped off the antagonists, and much of the expansion appears to involve dealing with the aftermath of this mission, and finding out what’s really going on in a spy thriller-like story.

-Media previews for Phantom Liberty, such as this one written by Jake Dekker for GameSpot, suggest that the expansion also serves as a ‘top-to-bottom overhaul’ of Cyberpunk 2077, cleaning up a lot of the design issues that portions of the player community had.
+Media previews for Phantom Liberty, such as the one written by Jake Dekker for GameSpot, suggest the expansion also serves as a ‘top-to-bottom overhaul’ of Cyberpunk 2077, cleaning up a lot of the design issues that portions of the player community had.

 ‘Quest director Paweł Sasko and quest designer Despoina Anetaky told us that nearly every system had been changed, tweaked, or redone entirely,’ writes Dekker.